wxwern/cs2103t-tp/docs/DeveloperGuide.md

 A graph based approach, e.g., having a tree structure to define constraints and dependencies, may be more efficient than the current solution (which has to check against _all_ known rules every single time).

 However, it will consume even more development time to implement and model the rules as a graph.
-Since the current implementation involves one set with a list of constraints, multiple sets can be combined by simply concatenation of both the items and the constraints.
+Since the current implementation involves one set with a list of constraints, multiple sets can be combined by simple concatenation of both the items and the constraints.

 ### Adding Organization